mayank0rastogi/Containerized_MachineLearning_API/Readme.md

 -    Purpose is to understand the process to deploy a ML web app or REST API in cloud server having CI/CD Capabilities

----- As Heroku platform is now  Paid after testing I have removed the app inside it that's why endpint or web url of app or endpoint link is not available
+---- As Heroku platform is now  Paid after testing I have removed the app inside it that's why url of  app or endpoint link is not available